Retirement and Estate Planning Professionals in MA

 - Retirement Stages: One of the difficulties in retirement planning is that those who find themselves in the “sandwich” generation may find that they have multiple goals and needs within a similar time period.
 Between college funding, providing care for aging parents, and taking care of their own needs, it is often difficult to know where to start.
 Retirement planning may involve investment planning, long-term care planning, life insurance strategies, and estate planning.
 Retirement may have many stages beginning with traveling and simplifying life to the later years requiring assistance in daily living.
 Planning for the proper income stream for these specific areas is very important.
 These decisions are best made after researching your options and perhaps consulting with a qualified professional.

 You may have done a great job establishing a sound portfolio of investments and are set to enjoy a comfortable retirement, but what happens upon your demise?
 Will lack of prior planning create a burden for your family when you’re gone?

 Estate planning is the process of determining the value of your assets and income at your death and calculating the various settlement costs involving taxes and probate.
 Estate planning may also include the transfer of assets and a plan for the care of minor children.

 A discussion of estate planning with one of The Nathan Agencies’ qualified estate planning advisors typically includes three components:

 - The creation of the estate, based upon a valuation of earnings, investments and life insurance protection.

 For help in answering your questions about retirement and estate planning, please contact the Financial Planning Specialists at The Nathan Agencies or call us today at (413) 253-5555.
-Legal or Tax services are not offered through The Nathan Agencies or supervised by Lincoln Investment or Capital Analysts.
+Legal, tax or Medicare services are not offered through The Nathan Agencies or supervised by Lincoln Investment or Capital Analysts.